-Regular Mail: To request a Qsl card please send me a qsl card direct or via the Bureau and I will return a card in the mail ASAP, usually no later than 2-3 days.
+Regular Mail: To request a Qsl card please send me a qsl card direct and I will return a card in the mail ASAP, usually no later than 2-3 days.
 I currently do not require an S.A.S.E. to return a QSL within the U.S. or it's territories but if you need a card right away an S.A.S.E would assure you a quicker return.
 I can receive international qsl's through the bureau but cannot send or return cards through the bureau as I am not an ARRL member.
 Due to the increased cost of postage, if you are requesting an international return, direct would be the best option.
 Please include some appropriate form of currency equivilant to $2 (U.S. Dollars) for the cost of return postage.
 No IRC's.

 I do not use E'qsl or Qrz logbook.
-Sorry.
-For confirmation please QSL via Regular Mail & LoTw only.
+For confirmation please QSL direct via Regular Mail & or LoTW only.

 My home station currently consist of the following equipment plus a few miscellaneous items not listed here:

 • Yaesu FTdx-3000 & Heil PR40 / MXL R40.